cleterrier/pypline/README.md

 # pypline
-Spectral demixing 3D-SMLM pipeline in python.
+Spectral demixing 3D-SMLM pipeline.
+It uses state-of-the-art third-party code for fitting and processing, wrapped into a consolidated python workflow.
 Coded by Christopher Parperis (NeuroCyto lab).

 ## Third-party code
 - Globloc (python DLLs, included in this repository):